Estecka/mc-Variants-CIT-wiki/FAQ.md

 ### Q: Missing models/textures (magenta checkerboard), but the models work in optifine.
-__**DO NOT TEST YOUR MODELS WITH OPTIFINE OR CIT-RESEWN INSTALLED.**__
+__**Do not use Optifine, Cit-Resewn, or Blockbench as indicators that your models are valid.**__

-Your baked models or item states probably rely on features that are exclusive to optifine, those files are not compatible with vanilla minecraft and need to be modified.
+Your json models probably rely on **features that are exclusive to optifine,** those models are not compatible with vanilla minecraft and need to be modified.
+Unlike Optifine, Variants-CIT does not change the inner-working of models; all it does is swap one model for another.

 Known issues are:
 - The resource location of models or textures [uses a bad formatting](https://github.com/Estecka/mc-Variants-CIT/issues/42#issuecomment-2746369948)